woojinchokimm/simpsonsvolume/README.md

 ## Overview

 **simpsonsvolume** is a toolbox used for volumetric analysis of 3D anatomical meshes of the **left ventricle**.
-The meshes are reconstructed a retrospective cohort representative of:
+The meshes are reconstructed from a retrospective cohort representative of:

 * an adult population [UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/)
 * a young population (preterm)